particle-iot/docs/src/content/tutorials/projects/particle-pi-security-camera.md

 ![](/assets/images/particle-pi-cam/header2.jpg)

 **The Particle Raspberry Pi project has been discontinued.
-It is still functional, but future release of the software are unlikely.**
+Future new releases of the Particle Agent software are unlikely.**

 ## Introduction